 - Blogs will look like friendly websites.
 Because bloggers are offering so much more than on online diary, it has become necessary to create a layout that shows everything you have to offer.
 At Writers Write, we are in the process of redesigning our blog.
 We want visitors to know that we are more than just a blog.
 We sell courses, gifts, and coaching services.
 We also offer a free subscription service for daily writing links.
 Here are some good examples of the changing face of blog design:

 - Include a section for endorsements.
 Word of mouth will become the most important selling tool for bloggers.
 Visitors are more likely to buy from you if they see positive feedback.
-This is what you've said about our creative writing course and our business writing course.
+This is what you’ve said about our creative writing course, our business writing course, and our blogging and social media course.

 - Aggressively build an email list for your newsletter.
 If you decide to turn your blog into a business, the people most likely to buy your products are your newsletter subscribers.
 One way to build this list is to offer people something for free via email when they visit your page.
 This could be a worksheet or a short course.
 When you send this, ask them to subscribe to your newsletter.
 You can offer exclusive content and specials to these subscribers as well as testimonials from satisfied customers.
 Mailchimp is a good option for everybody.
 As they say: ‘Our features and integrations allow you to send marketing emails, automated messages, and targeted campaigns.
 And our detailed reports help you keep improving over time.’